Mario Miranda: Early life

 Mário João Carlos do Rosário de Brito Miranda was born on 2 May 1926, in Damão, Portuguese India, to Goan Catholic parents.
 At an early age, he would draw caricatures and sketch on the walls of his home, until his mother brought him a blank book.
 He then began making personalised postcards for his friends, charging them a token amount, in the 1930s and 1940s.
 He even started getting into trouble at school, for sketching Catholic priests.
-Mario Miranda's early cartoons presented vignettes of Goan village life, a theme he is best known for even today.
+Miranda's early cartoons presented vignettes of Goan village life, a theme he is best known for even today.
 He would maintain diaries from the age of 10, sketching the life around him.

-He studied at St. Joseph's Boys' High School, Bangalore and then did a B.A. in history at St. Xavier's College, Mumbai, while focusing on the Indian Administrative Service (IAS).
+Miranda studied at St. Joseph's Boys' High School, Bangalore and then did a B.A. in history at St. Xavier's College, Mumbai, while focusing on the Indian Administrative Service (IAS).
 Thereafter he started studying architecture at the behest of his parents, though he soon lost interest.
 He then began getting small commissions and would sketch people in his private diaries in 1949.
 He loved good food and red wine in moderation but would mainly visit eateries and taverns to document the lives of the patrons.

 Career beginnings

 Miranda started his career in an advertising studio, where he worked for four years, before taking up cartooning full-time.
-He got his first break as a cartoonist with The Illustrated Weekly of India which published a few of his works.
+He got his first job as a cartoonist with The Illustrated Weekly of India which published a few of his works.
 His drawings & cartoons also brought him an offer to work at the Current magazine.
 A year later, the Times of India offered him a slot, even though they had rejected him at first.
 Thereafter, his creations, such as Miss Nimbupani and Miss Fonseca, appeared on a regular basis in Femina, Economic Times, and The Illustrated Weekly of India.

 Mario then won a grant by the Calouste Gulbenkian Foundation and lived in Portugal for year, helping him "broaden his horizons".
 He then moved to London, working for different newspapers and even working in television animation.
 During his five years spent there, his caricatures were published in magazines like Mad, Lilliput and Punch.
 He then travelled to many countries, either working or conducting exhibitions.

-Return to Mumbai
+Return to Mumbai and marriage

 Miranda returned to India for good in the late 1980s and was offered back his old job with the Times of India in Mumbai, where he worked with noted cartoonist, R.K.
 Laxman.

-Thereafter, Miranda met artist Habiba Hydari.
-Habiba was part of Hyderabad based Hydari family and grand-daughter of Akbar Hydari.
+Thereafter, Miranda met artist Habiba Hydari, who was part of the Hyderabadi Tyabji–Hydari family and grand-daughter of Akbar Hydari.
 They got married and had two sons, Rahul and Rishad.